Carbon offsets and credits: REDD+

 REDD+ is a UNFCCC framework, largely addressed at tropical regions in developing countries, that is designed to compensate countries for not clearing or degrading their forests, or for enhancing forest carbon stocks.
 It aims to create financial value for carbon stored in forests, using the concept of results-based payments.
 REDD+ also promotes co-benefits from reducing deforestation such as biodiversity.
 It was introduced in its basic form at COP11 in 2005 and has grown into a broad policy initiative to address deforestation and forest degradation.

 In 2015, REDD+ was incorporated into Article 5 of the Paris Agreement.
 REDD+ initiatives typically compensate developing countries or their regional administrations for reducing their emissions from deforestation and forest degradation.
 It consists of several stages: One, achieving REDD+ readiness; two, formalizing an agreement for financing; three, measuring, reporting, and verifying results; and four, receiving results-based payments.

 Over 50 countries have national REDD+ initiatives.
 REDD+ is also taking place through provincial and district governments and at the local level through private landowners.
 As of 2020, there were over 400 ongoing REDD+ projects globally.
 Brazil and Colombia account for the largest amount of REDD+ project land area.

 CORSIA

 The Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) is a global, market-based program to reduce emissions from international aviation.
 It aims to allow credits and offsets for emissions that cannot be reduced by technology and operational improvements or sustainable aviation fuels.
 To ensure the environmental integrity of these offsets, the program has developed a list of eligible offsets that can be used.
 Operating principles are similar to those under existing trading mechanisms and carbon offset certification standards.
-CORSIA has applied to international aviation since January 2019.
+CORSIA was applied to international aviation since January 2019.
 At that point all airlines had been required to report their CO_{2} emissions on an annual basis.
 International flights must undertake offsetting under CORSIA since January 2021.